tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 * entertaiment & communication  (eg. A-V stuff, games, messenger apps ...)
 * bussiness & professional (eg. office, enterprise, manufacturing, government ...)

-* Types od Specs: functional ('do's) + operational-evolutionary-environmental ('be's)
+Two main types of Specification: DO's (functional) and BE's (operational-evolutionary-environmental)
 * Some important Specs are: reli-avail-maint-port-scal-us-read: ability / correct-secur-safety-perf-compl...

 ## <a name="2"></a> 2.
 Architecture-Design -> Diagrams

+At this stage Diagrams are generated based on the Specifications.

-Types of diagrams: Structural (eg class), Behavorial (eg. sequence)
+Two main types of Diagrams: Structural (eg class) and Behavorial (eg. sequence)

 ### Design Principles:

-They can be categorized as related to:
+They can be categorized related to:
 * Modularization: do-one-thing in a single-point-of-truth
-* Dependency: low Coupling (encapsulate what changes, program to an interface, communicate through sharedMem of sentMessages)
+* Dependency: low Coupling (eg. encapsulate what changes, program to an interface, communicate through sharedMem of sentMessages)
-* Extensibility: associat (composit) > general (inherit), segregation (base:derived=1:1)
+* Extensibility: association (composition) better than generalization (inheritane), segregation (base:derived=1:1)

-### Computer Machine Design

-#### Arch: <ProcU:cntl/al/br> -Mem:reg/ram/disk -Com:bus-net-graph-hum...
+## <a name="3"></a>3.
+Programming -> Source Code

+Lexical (keywords-lits-IDs-comments) + (non)native Libraries (types-math-strings-runt-sys-IO-extern...)

+#### Declaration [=bind] Access modif (space/member.of) typeSet-Type (primit-relat (X)set /refer) VAR-assgn-VAL
+#### Expression [=call] NumOperat(mathm,access,refer)-functID(OperID) / Cond (if,else)
+#### Statement [=update] reassign/del, goto/ret

+Notes about Conding:
+* The above is the shortest possible, encoded representation of syntax of almost all programming languages
+* In CS there are only three fundamental operations from which every other is consisted of:
+  1. CRUD (create, read, update, delete) a value from/to a memory or register location
+  2. computation of a numerical operation
+  3. decide based on condition
+* In the context of programming languages:
+  * 'assign' is the declaration of Keys (variables, functions etc) plus their initialization/implementation
+  * 'call' is either:
+    * the execution of an Op/Cond
+    * the return of a value from memory
+    * the call of a function
+    * the substitution of a literal
+  * 'update' is the change of a mutable variable (either a variable or program pointer which leads to a jump)
+  * implicit update ops are the deletion of a variable or the return from a function

+* Data Types:
+  * Primitive and function are regular types, either native or user defined.
+  * Group can be either `struct` or `class` that define newTypes of struct and class respectively.
+* Note: popular Object Orientation is synonymous to synchronous message passing.
+When Alan Kay [spoke](https://news.ycombinator.com/item?id=11966570) about message passing he had ment the asynchronous one, which is the Actor model.

+* Each programming paradigm is defined from the set of operations that uses:
+  * Functional programming uses only Declarations and Expressions
+  * Imperative programming uses Statements, too

+## Computer Architecture

 #### Layers: (HW) gate-μarch- (KRN) fw/drvr-logic-virtual<Sched/Irq/Mon>sysc-